 Then again, there were a few jokes and hints made before she came out and even Homer himself was hardly surprised at this.

-An episode of The Venture Brothers (Dr. Quymn, Medicine Woman) featuring a beefy lady named Ginny who was revealed in one line to be interested in sleeping with the eponymous Dr. Quymn as well as openly being hateful of men though she says it's because she hasn't met a real man yet.
+An episode of The Venture Bros.
+(Dr. Quymn, Medicine Woman) featuring a beefy lady named Ginny who was revealed in one line to be interested in sleeping with the eponymous Dr. Quymn as well as openly being hateful of men though she says it's because she hasn't met a real man yet.
 She also pursues Brock Sampson— whether it's to "distract" him from the sexy Dr. Quymn or some strangely genderbent Even the Guys Want Him, it's not revealed.

-Parodied in Family Guy with a Mr TDistaff Counterpart named Diedre Jackson.
+Parodied in Family Guy with a Mr. TDistaff Counterpart named Diedre Jackson.
 She's the strongest female boxer in the country.
 Her fists are so dangerous, she's not allowed to be a lesbian.